paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   gravatar: d53d404c154340789c203022766d26f6
   date: 2011-08-26T06:18:58+01:00
   content: |
     Hello Paul!
-I'd like to request a Zerply icon.
+I’d like to request a Zerply icon.
 I noticed Zootool logo and icon is very similar to the Zerply, with the same color on the icon.
 Though I hope you could add Zerply.
 Thanks!

 - author: velo
   gravatar: 59fc1f2bbaf0ffb636da6ef803228f79